CREATING THE LEGACY

 To adapt to the needs of our clients and ensure that high-quality service continued as a top priority, Robinson+Cole prepared for the twenty-first century by embracing technology and innovation and building on its long-established practice of training and developing the careers of a diverse array of new lawyers.
 While expanding its geographical footprint to include Providence, Los Angeles, Wilmington and Philadelphia, the firm expanded existing practices such as litigation, business transactions, bankruptcy and real estate and added new practices, such as affordable housing finance, health care and immigration.

-From its origins as a one-lawyer office in 1845, Robinson+Cole now has eleven offices spread throughout the Northeast, Mid-Atlantic, Florida and California.
+From its origins as a one-lawyer office in 1845, Robinson+Cole now has offices spread throughout the Northeast, Mid-Atlantic, Florida and California.
 The firm has adopted a strategic plan that had identified collaboration, civility and inclusion as the core values that have been the foundation of our proud history and that will serve as the inspiration for our future.
-As we enter our 175th year, we recognize our proud history of dedication to client service and to the communities we are a part of, and we remain committed to continuing to adapt to the needs of our clients in a rapidly changing world.
+As our firm continues to grow we recognize our proud history of dedication to client service and to the communities we are a part of, and we remain committed to continuing to adapt to the needs of our clients in a rapidly changing world.

 A timeline of our history is available here.